VinceZK/authorization/README.md

 corresponding authorization checks can be done before it actually happens.
 Developers can decide where to embed the "authorization.check()" statements.

-You can refer a productive example [UI-logon](https://github.com/VinceZK/Logon), as well as its [DEMO](https://darkhouse.com.cn/logon/).
+You can refer the corresponding implementation in project [UI-logon](https://github.com/VinceZK/Logon/blob/master/server/Authentication.js), as well as its [Live DEMO](https://darkhouse.com.cn/logon/).

 ## Maintain Authorization Profile
 Authorization profiles consists of authorizations.